 Coneat : 113

-with typical features of a picture book Rio de la Plata Region Estancia of the era : gallery, terraces, heavy iron appliances, inner courtyard, mirador (tower room) high ceilings, high windows, stately palmtrees.
-Barn, garage, 2x bedroom home for caretaker couple, 5x large + 5x small fenced subdivisions, minor lifstock installations.
+with typical features of a picture book Rio de la Plata Region Estancia of the era : stately galleries, terraces on various levels, heavy wrought iron, central courtyard (patio) with cistern, mirador (tower room) high ceilings, high windows, stately palmtrees.
+Barn, garage, 2x bedroom home for caretaker couple, 7x large + 4x small fenced subdivisions, livestock handling facilities.

-public electricity, drinking water from own well, mobile phone coverage, mobile internet coverage
+public electricity, water supply by own well, mobile phone coverage, mobile internet coverage

 contact detailes, impressum, disclaimer : home - farmland real estate Uruguay Argentina